oreinecke/couchgis/README.md

 that problem by using more and more columns for the same property at a different time.

-Multiple geometry clones may be separated by comma/space/ampersand/semicolon.
+A document can even be attached to more than one geometry, as long as ids are separated by comma/space/ampersand/semicolon.
+Such a document will be listed twice or more in the map page, but is exported once into a spreadsheet.

-These documents may be listed twice or more in the map page, but are only exported once into a spreadsheet.
+Line comments are supported to help with long id lists ([#%] that is).
+This way you can leave a description next to each rather meaningless document id.

 `doc.GeoJSON.type` is restricted to Point, LineString, Polygon, MultiLineString, MultiPolygon.
 It could make sense, and it would be easy, to